hekmon/liveterm/README.md

 You could throttle you data update with your own ticker but you will end up with 2 tickers on both side, not in sync.
 Why not use only one ?

-### termlive
+### liveterm

-With `termlive` I wanted a more efficient, sync pull based approach:
+With `liveterm` I wanted a more efficient, sync pull based approach:
 * You register a function that returns the data you want to be (re)printed
-* At each tick, `termlive` will call that function to get up to date data before printing it
+* At each tick, `liveterm` will call that function to get up to date data before printing it
-* Between each tick, `termlive` sleeps and no buffer or mutex are used for nothing
+* Between each tick, `liveterm` sleeps and no buffer or mutex are used for nothing

 ## Usage Example